 (2) Entrepreneurship and Opportunity: Encourage students to practice Entrepreneurial Thought and Action (ET&A) within the institutional environment (e.g., social, political, cultural) in Japan.
 Students will work in teams to conduct observations, identify problems and opportunities, design an entrepreneurial initiative, and assess its impact (including stakeholder analysis) and feasibility – in various contexts/perspectives (e.g., location, industry, interest/theme).

-TBD + Tuition (4 credits)
+Estimated Total Cost: $5,000 + Tuition (4 credits)

-The program fee is paid to the Glavin Office.
+Payment: The program fee is paid to the Glavin Office.

 Cancellation Policy: All students who confirm their placement and later withdraw from the course are subject to the Elective Abroad cancellation policy.
 Please review this policy to understand any additional financial obligations.

 Dr. Yamakawa is an Associate Professor of Entrepreneurship at Babson College.
 He received his Bachelor of Laws from Keio University (Tokyo, Japan), obtained his M.B.A. in Strategic Management from Peter F. Drucker Graduate School of Management (Claremont, CA), and completed his Ph.D. in Entrepreneurship at the School of Management, University of Texas at Dallas (Richardson, TX).
 Prior to beginning his doctoral studies, Dr. Yamakawa spent ten years working in Japan’s utility and telecommunication industries where he engaged in numerous corporate venturing activities and entrepreneurial start-ups.
 Dr. Yamakawa teaches in the areas/intersections of Entrepreneurship, Strategy, and International Business.
 He comes from a multi-cultural background, having lived in eight different countries around the world.